Shaolin (film): Production

 Filming started in October 2009 with a ceremony held in Shaolin Monastery.
 News first spread of the project when the film's co-star Jackie Chan announced on his official website that he was involved with the project but was not able to talk about it due to contract restrictions.

 Chan and his crew built their own "Shaolin Temple" in Zhejiang that cost 10 million yuan (US$1.47 million) to avoid damaging the actual temple.
 The cast members shaved their heads bald for filming, whereas Chan, who wore a hat, shaved around his head where his hair was sticking out.

 Andy Lau's left hand was injured while he was filming a fight scene.

 Release

 Shaolin was originally slated for a late 2010 release.
-The film was released in China on 19 January 2011 and in Hong Kong on 27 January.
-Shaolin premiered as number one in the Hong Kong box office, grossing US$592,046 during its first week.
+It was released in China on 19 January 2011 and in Hong Kong on 27 January.
+It premiered as number one in the Hong Kong box office, grossing US$592,046 during its first week.
 The film also premiered at number one in the Thai and Singaporean box offices during opening week.
-The film also went on to break the box office record in Malaysia.
+It also went on to break the box office record in Malaysia.